saby/router/README.md

     node app

 Go to [http://localhost:777/RouterDemo/](http://localhost:777/RouterDemo/) in your browser to see the demo page.
 The demo itself is located in `RouterDemo` folder, with an entry file of `index.html` that loads the module `RouterDemo/Main`.

-## Enabling the Single Page Routing

-For **saby-router** components and modules to work, the page has to have a `Router.Controller` component in it.
-All nested components will have access to the single page routing mechanisms.

-The pages built from an `.html.tmpl` file and application components rendered inside of `Controls/Application/Route` already include the controller in it by default, it should not be inserted manually.

 ## Using Router.Route to Match URLs